jasielmacedo/hackclass-css-helper/README.md

 | padding_r_40 |
 | padding_r_50 |

-## Others class available
+## Others

-_each class is equivalent to their property on css_
+_each class is equivalent to their property on css context_

 | Class Name        |
 | ----------------- |